 A course may be dropped during the fifth week of the term by using the Special Registration Form, but the course will be recorded on the transcript as a Withdrawn "W " course and full tuition will be charged.

 Academic departments that charge fees in addition to tuition maintain their own refund schedules for those fees.
 Students must contact the departments to get approval for refunds.

 Any Health Studies special course fee refunds are automatic.

-Fees associated with the purchase of a student health insurance plan are not refundable.
-Basic insurance fees will be deducted before calculating refunds.
+Fees associated with the Student Health Insurance premium are not refundable after the 2nd week of the term.
+Insurance fees will be deducted before calculating refunds.